Serving the people of the Cheyenne River Sioux Tribe (Lakota Nation) in South Dakota for nearly a century and a half.

 The YMCA of the Seven Council Fires has a Lakota Board of Directors and is supported by a dedicated Board of Trustees.
 The Y is headquartered in Dupree, South Dakota.
 It operates youth, recreational and camping programs that serve families spread out among the isolated tribal communities of the Cheyenne River Sioux Tribe Reservation.
 The service area extends just under 5,000 square miles (about the size of the State of Connecticut).
 The YMCA of the Seven Council Fires is a member of YMCA of the USA.

-Andrew Corley (left) is the Chief Executive Officer and Executive Director of the YMCA of the Seven Council Fires.
+Andrew Corley is the Executive Director/CEO of the YMCA of the Seven Council Fires.
 He began his YMCA career at Camp Burgess on Cape Cod and has more than a decade of YMCA service.
 He enjoys running, hiking, biking and walking his dogs, Mello and Murphy.

 Read more